IPv6-mPvD/pvd-linux-kernel-patch/README.md

 Explicit PvD has its device pointer set to NULL.
 The device pointer held by _net_pvd_ is only relased at the removal of a PvD.
 This implies a removal of _net_device_, or other operation resulting a removal of _net_device_ say removal of a network namespace, might be blocked the presence of PvD that can only be removed via setscockopt call.

-The ideal would be implemeting a device event handler for NETDEV_UNREGISTER and NETDEV_UNREGISTER_FINAL.
+Therefore we implemented a device event handler for NETDEV_UNREGISTER and NETDEV_UNREGISTER_FINAL, that unregisters implicit PvDs received on the concered device.
-For example, upon the removal of a _net_device_, we remove automatically the PvDs relying on that interface as well.
-As a matter of fact, a tentative implementation (not used) is present in this patch __function__ _pvd_netdev_event()_ in _net/core/pvd.c_.
-However the registeration fails when initating the PvD module at boot phase for reasons currently unknown to the auther.

 # ifdef pre-prossesor
 Which codes should be enclosed in ifdef-pre-prossesor CONFIG_NETPVD?